ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 Overview

-Amounts in the table below are reflected in thousands except per share amounts and percentages.
+Amounts in the tables below are reflected in thousands except per share amounts and percentages.

 Three Months Ended